 The Christmas program also included gift-giving.
 We drew names in early December, with each child drawing the name of a classmate or that one slip that simply said, “Teacher.”
 Oh, the pressure on the child who drew Teacher’s name, and how envied the child whose name I drew!
-Besides a special gift for the student whose name I drew, I also bought a small gift for each of my students.
+Besides a special, bigger gift for the student whose name I drew, I also bought a small gift for each of my students.